jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 Even with the most secure username/password authentication system in place users should be aware there are other less technical ways for passwords to be stolen such as over-the-shoulder or phishing attacks.
 At least we can secure the technical aspects of the authentication system so users have one less problem to worry about.

+Using the recommended salts and slow hashing algorithm will make lists of usernames and passwords difficult for hackers to generate, even in worst-case data breaches.
+This helps particularly to reduce the number of cases of attacks where users have re-used passwords amongst different services and consequently we should see less cases of long listings on [';--have i been pwned?](https://haveibeenpwned.com/).

 Further aspects that need to be delved into in-depth are the minimum lengths of the pepper and the parameters for tuning the Argon2 hashing algorithm.

 # Further Reading

 * _How to securely hash passwords?_, <https://security.stackexchange.com/questions/211/how-to-securely-hash-passwords>

-* _Client-Plus-Server Password Hashing as a Potential Way to Improve Security Against Brute Force Attacks without Overloading the Server_, "Sergeant Major" Hare, 2015, <http://ithare.com/client-plus-server-password-hashing-as-a-potential-way-to-improve-security-against-brute-force-attacks-without-overloading-server/>
+* _Client-Plus-Server Password Hashing as a Potential Way to Improve Security Against Brute Force Attacks without Overloading the Server_, "Sergeant Major" Hare, 2015, <http://ithare.com/client-plus-server-password-hashing-as-a-potential-way-to-improve-security-against-brute-force-attacks-without-overloading-server>

 * _Method to Protect Passwords in Databases for Web Applications_, Scott Contini, 2014, <https://eprint.iacr.org/2015/387.pdf>